 Merlot is a dark blue grape that flourishes in cool clay soils like those found in Bordeaux’s Right Bank.
 Owing to its colour, it’s thought to have received its name from a local blackbird named “Merle”.
 Merlot is usually the dominant grape in blends from famous places like Saint Emilion and Pomerol in Bordeaux’s Right Bank.
-Across the globe, these two grapes are frequently cultivated together.

 In terms of its popularity, Merlot is the most widely planted grape in France’s Bordeaux region and is close behind its “partner in wine” Cabernet Sauvignon in plantings around the globe.
 In Bordeaux’s Left Bank, it appears in blends where it adds fruit and body to Cabernet Sauvignon’s structure.
 It also thrives as a varietal wine either as a fruity, early-drinking, mass-produced style or high-end expression from the vineyards of Chile, South Africa, Australia, or New Zealand.